 Latin America: The LATAM Steering Committee is composed of up to four representatives representing the region and the LATAM Regional Director.
 The members of the LATAM Steering Committee are nominated and elected by the members participating in the region at a face to face meeting for a term of two (2) years and they select a chair, and a vice-chair.
 The Regional Director and the Steering Committee Members also comprise the Latin American Executive Committee.
-The Executive Committee assists the regional director in making day-to-day operating decision by setting the agenda for the Steering Committee and face-to-face meetings, as well as preparing webinars and other events.
+The Executive Committee assists the regional director in making day-today operating decision by setting the agenda for the Steering Committee and face-to-face meetings, as well as preparing webinars and other events.

-Europe: The Europe Steering Committee is composed of one representative from each company that operates in the region.
-Each company that operates in the region may choose to designate a representative or not.
+Europe: The Europe Steering Committee is composed of seven elected representatives from companies active in the region, plus the Regional Director who is a non-voting member.
+Members of the Europe Steering Committee are nominated and elected by the members participating in the Europe region following the process outlined for the AgGateway Board of Directors elections in the AgGateway Bylaws.
+Elected members serve for three (3)-year terms and may serve two (2) consecutive full terms before they must take a required one (1) year hiatus, after which they may become eligible again for service.
+Member terms are staggered such that only 1/3 of the seats will be open for election in any given year.
+No member company may be represented more than once in the voting membership of the Steering Committee.
 The Steering Committee selects a chair, a vice-chair, and a secretary of the Steering Committee.
 The Steering Committee Chair, the Steering Committee Vice-Chair, the Steering Committee Secretary, and the European Regional Director make up the European Executive Team.
 The Executive Team assists the regional director in making day-to-day operating decision, setting the agenda for the Steering Committee and face-to-face meetings, and preparing webinars and other events.